scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 hour
 - **Damage Type:** Bludgeoning

-You attempt to animate a simple object made of plant, wood, stone, or metal no more than 1 tile in size.
-If the object is part of a larger construction (a stone wall, a dirt mound, etc.) you add 1 terrible die to your roll as you try to force it free.
+You attempt to animate a golem made of plant, wood, stone, or metal no more than 1 tile in size.
+If the object is part of a larger construction (a stone wall, a wooden door, etc.) you add 1 terrible die to your roll as you try to force it free.

 Make a spellcasting roll adding 2 terrible dice, or 4 terrible dice if the material is made of metal.
 On success you create a golem out of the object.
 The golem has 3 wounds and gains Resistance 1 to a damage type of your choosing: physical, fire, cold, lightning, poison.
 On your turn it can take a move action to move 4 tiles and may make an attack as free actions.
 The golem's attack uses your spellcasting roll instead of a normal attack roll.
 The creature deals a wound and wound die of bludgeoning damage on hit, adding a wound die for every size increase.
-After the duration or if the caster is incapacitated the golem reverts to inanimate material.
+When the spell ends the golem reverts to inanimate material.
 Golems made of metal have Resistance 1 to all damage types instead.

 Add an enhanced die for every level cast above 3rd.
 At 5th level you may target a 2x2 area creating a golem with 5 wounds, and at 7th a 3x3 area creating a golem with 8 wounds and two attacks per turn.